erwanlr/Fingerprinter/README.md

 ```
 --show-unique-fingerprints, --suf VERSION  Output the unique file hashes for the given version of the app-name
 --search-hash, --sh HASH                   Search the hash and output the app-name versions & file
---search-file, --sf RELATIVE-FILE-PATH     Search the file and output the app-name versions & hashes
+--search-file, --sf FILE                   Search the file using a LIKE method (so % can be used, e.g: readme%) and output the app-name versions & hashes
 ```
 Example: Search all the unique Fingerprints for the version 3.8.1 of WordPress
 ```